Brandon Bernard: Execution and controversy

+Bernard exhausted his appeals on January 19, 2016, but at the time, the U.S. federal government had a de facto moratorium on capital punishment.
+Bernard received an execution date after U.S. Attorney General William Barr ordered the resumption of federal executions in 2019.

 In the time preceding his execution, controversy arose over whether Bernard should have been sentenced to death and executed, in part because of President Donald Trump's lame-duck status.
 Bernard's legal team filed appeals on the basis that his prosecutor withheld the information that he was a low-level gang member, making him less likely to be a future offender.
 This revelation, combined with concerns that Bernard's attorneys did not adequately defend him at trial, convinced five out of the nine living jurors who voted to convict Bernard to advocate for his sentence to be commuted to life in prison.

 Former federal prosecutor Angela Moore, who had initially argued for upholding the death sentence on appeal, also pressed for Bernard's sentence to be commuted to life.
 She cited new studies that suggested 18-year-olds lack an adult's ability to control their impulses, as well as studies that showed black teenagers are "systematically denied the benefit of their youth."
 She also noted Bernard's exemplary record in prison; in 20 years, he had never been cited for a disciplinary rules violation.

 Lawyers Alan Dershowitz and Ken Starr, who represented Trump in the past, requested that the Supreme Court delay the execution by two weeks, but the request was rejected and was only successful in prolonging proceedings for three hours.
+Justices Stephen Breyer, Elena Kagan, and Sonia Sotomayor dissented from the Court's refusal to stay the execution and rejection of certiorari.
+The day before Bernard's execution, Dershowitz allegedly asked Trump to commute Bernard's sentence to life imprisonment.
+Trump apologised but said he had already promised the Bagley family that Bernard would be executed.

 Bernard was executed by lethal injection at the United States Penitentiary in Terre Haute, Indiana.
 His last meal consisted of a meat lover's pizza and a brownie.

 While preparing for the execution, Bernard spoke his last words, apologizing to the couple in whose murder he was involved, and adding that the words he spoke were "the only words that I can say that completely capture how I feel now and how I felt that day."
 The chemical used during the lethal injection was pentobarbital.
 He was pronounced dead at 9:27 p.m.
 EST on December 10, 2020.